brendaleearmstrong/S3-FSJS-QAP3-MGE/README.md

 - EJS (Embedded JavaScript templating)
 - PostgreSQL
 - PG module
-- Express-session and Connect-flash for session handling and flash messages
 - Method-override for supporting PUT and DELETE methods
 - CSS for styling